arm61/linearization-issues/README.md

 This ESI uses [`showyourwork`](https://show-your.work) to provide a completely reproducible and automated analysis, plotting, and paper generation workflow.
 To run the workflow and generate the paper locally using the cached data run the following:
 ```
-git clone git@github.com:arm61/against-linearisation.git
+git clone git@github.com:arm61/linearization-issues.git
-cd against-linearisation
+cd linearization-issues
 pip install showyourwork
 showyourwork build
 ```
-Full details of the workflow can be determined from the [`Snakefile`](https://github.com/arm61/against-linearisation/blob/main/Snakefile) and the [`showyourwork.yml`](https://github.com/arm61/against-linearisation/blob/main/showyourwork.yml).
+Full details of the workflow can be determined from the [`Snakefile`](https://github.com/arm61/linearization-issues/blob/main/Snakefile) and the [`showyourwork.yml`](https://github.com/arm61/linearization-issues/blob/main/showyourwork.yml).

 ## Contents

 Shown below is a documented directory structure for this repository.
-For those interested in the Jupyter Notebook that shows the general approach to non-linear optimisation, this can be found at [`src/scripts/weighted-non-linear.ipynb`](https://github.com/arm61/against-linearisation/blob/main/src/scripts/weighted-non-linear.ipynb).
+For those interested in the Jupyter Notebook that shows the general approach to non-linear optimisation, this can be found at [`src/scripts/weighted-non-linear.ipynb`](https://github.com/arm61/linearization-issues/blob/main/src/scripts/weighted-non-linear.ipynb).

 ```
 ├── .github/workflows                  # Workflows for builidng the manuscript on Github
 ├── src
 │   ├── scripts
 │   │   ├── .gitignore
+│   │   ├── LICENCE
 │   │   ├── _fig_params.py             # Custom figure formatting
-│   │   ├── distributions.py           # Script to produce Figure 2
+│   │   ├── distributions.py           # Script to produce Figure 3
-│   │   ├── fit_first.py               # Script to produce Figure 1
 │   │   ├── matplotlibrc
+│   │   ├── ols.py                     # Script to produce Figure 1
 │   │   ├── paths.py                   # Helper file to control paths
 │   │   └── weighted-non-linear.ipynb  # Jupyter Notebook showing weighted non-linear optimization
+│   │   ├── wls.py                     # Script to produce Figure 2
 │   └── tex
 │   │   ├── figures                    # Figure pdfs are placed here when compiled
 │   │   ├── outputs                    # TeX snippets are placed here when compiled